docsteveharris/paper-spotepi/write/5_results.md

 2708 (18%) patients died during the 7-days following ward assessment.
-Mortality was heavily front-loaded with 1539 (57%) of these deaths occuring within the first 48 hours (supplementary Figure 3).
+Mortality was heavily front-loaded with 1539 (57%) of these deaths occurring within the first 48 hours (supplementary Figure 3).
 There was a clear correlation between physiological severity and early (7-day) mortality using either ward based (NEWS) or critical care scoring systems (SOFA, ICNARC) (supplementary Figure 3).
 As an example, the